John Baackes, Chair

 She holds a Master of Public Health at Tulane University and her Bachelor of Arts at the University of California, Los Angeles.

 A graduate of Ohio University College of Osteopathic Medicine, Dr. Allen completed a fellowship in geriatric medicine at the University of Cincinnati.
 He holds a Certificate of Added Qualifications in geriatric medicine and is board certified by the American Board of Family Medicine (ABFM).
+He also was alumni and advisor for the Practice Change Fellows and Practice Change Leaders program (funded by John A. Hartford Foundation and the Atlantic Philanthropies) respectively.

 Maria Lackner – Area Vice President, Cal MediConnect and Dual Eligibles